DividoFinancialServices/divido-api-php/README.md

 Change log
 ------------

+#### 2017-04-21
+- Added text element to address object, used for mergining one address line into flat, street, buildingNumber, buildingName.

 #### 2017-03-25
 - Added amount, products and reference to Cancellation Request.
 This allows partial cancellation of current unactivated amount